Temperature-Dependent CPT Violation: Constraints from Big Bang Nucleosynthesis: Theoretical Mechanisms for Temperature-Dependent CPT Violation

-can then be minimized to give a temperature-dependent VEV.
-In the high-temperature limit where the quadratic term dominates, a saddle-point evaluation yields $\langle B_0(T) \rangle \sim T^2$ from the competition between the thermal quadratic term and the cubic interaction, mimicking the scaling of the Hermitian toy but without requiring an ad-hoc real cubic term.
+can then be minimized to give a temperature-dependent VEV~\cite{Kapusta:2006pm}.
+In the high-temperature limit where the quadratic term dominates, a saddle-point evaluation of the path integral yields $\langle B_0(T)\rangle\sim T^2$ from the competition between the thermal quadratic term and the cubic interaction, reproducing the $T^2$ scaling obtained in the Hermitian model above, but without requiring an ad-hoc real cubic term in the potential. \footnote{The non-trivial saddle at $B_0^* = -icT^2/(3\lambda)$ is purely imaginary.
+In PT-symmetric QFT, physical observables are computed using the $\mathcal{C}$-inner product~\cite{Bender:2004sa}, under which $\langle B_0\rangle_{\mathcal{C}}$ is real, yielding $\langle B_0\rangle_{\mathcal{C}} = cT^2/(3\lambda) \propto T^2$.}